yangchris11/samurai/README.md

 ## FAQs
 **Question 1:** Does SAMURAI need training? [issue 34](https://github.com/yangchris11/samurai/issues/34)

 **Answer 1:** Unlike real-life samurai, the proposed samurai do not require additional training.
 It is a zero-shot method, we directly use the weights from SAM 2.1 to conduct VOT experiments.
-Kalman filter is used to estimate the current and future state (bounding box location and scale in our case) of a moving object based on measurements over time, it is a common approach that had been adapt in the field of tracking for a long time which does not requires any training.
+The Kalman filter is used to estimate the current and future state (bounding box location and scale in our case) of a moving object based on measurements over time, it is a common approach that had been adopted in the field of tracking for a long time, which does not require any training.
 Please refer to code for more detail.

 **Question 2:** Does SAMURAI support streaming input (e.g. webcam)?